mayakraft/Math/readme.md

 ## mostly the reason

-i wrote this is because origami math often deals with edge cases, like the intersection of a line parallel on top of a polygon's side, we have to be very particular about the result, and the epsilon testing in these cases.
+i wrote this is because origami math often deals with edge cases like asking the intersection when a line is parallel and on top of a polygon's side while managing the epsilon.

 ## html